nomeata/haskell-for-readers/haskell-for-readers.md

  * polymorphism over types with structure, and
  * type-driven code synthesis.

-We have actually seen most of them:
+We have actually already seen most of them:

 Overloading
 -----------